-Research has shown that listening to a personal playlist can improve the lives of those living with dementia.
-This Dementia Action Week, we’re giving you some top tips to get you started on a personal playlist…
+Research has shown that listening to a personalised playlist can improve the lives of those living with dementia.
+This Dementia Action Week, we’re giving you some top tips to get you started on a personalised playlist…

 Use your music collection

 The best place to start when creating your playlist is with your own music.
 Go through your collection, and if you come across a song that triggers a memory or emotion, make a note of it and add it to your playlist!